AkshayLaddha943/Deep-Learning-Image-classification-with-OpenCV/README.md

 Single Shot MultiBox Detector (SSD) is a single deep neural network developed to predict both the bounding boxes and the class probabilities at the same time by means of an end-to-end convolutional neural network architecture.

+You only look once (YOLO) is a deep learning architecture that predicts both bounding boxes and class probabilities in a single step.
+Compared to other deep learning detectors, YOLO makes more localization errors, but it is less likely to predict false positives in the background.